erinliuduke/mbel/README.md

 # MBEL - Mini-books for Entertainment and Learning

-This is a picture book generator app based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+MBEL ("Mabel") is a picture book generator app based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Follow the instructions below to setup the app.

 ## Setup